Christian democracy: Between Rerum novarum and World War II

 The papacy of Pope Leo XIII was a turning point in the development of Christian democracy, and he attempted to infuse democracy and liberalism with Catholic values.
 In the papal encyclical Rerum novarum in 1891, Pope Leo XIII recognized workers' misery and argued for means to improve workers' conditions.
 He also attacked economic liberalism and condemned the rise of socialism, and generally encouraged a corporatist approach to labor relations.
-The position of the Roman Catholic Church on this matter was further clarified in subsequent encyclicals, such as Quadragesimo anno, by Pope Pius XI in 1931, Populorum progressio by Pope Paul VI in 1967, Centesimus annus, by Pope John Paul II in 1991, and Caritas in veritate by Pope Benedict XVI in 2009.
 Rerum novarum would provide Catholic labor movements with an intellectual platform and would coincide with the rise of Christian trade unions across Europe.
 It was the catalyst for the beginning of Christian democracy in France, Italy, and Austria.
 The same year as the release of Rerum Novarum, Abraham Kuyper organized the Christian Social Congress alongside the Protestant workers' movement, where Kuyper outlined their social principles and policy.
 These actions reinforced the push for Christian social action in the Netherlands.
 In Graves de communi re, the pope would protest against using Christian democracy as a political label, preferring it to describe a social movement.

 Some academics consider the Catholic political parties around this time to be essentially Catholic and not Christian democratic.
 However, others consider the new Italian People's Party and the Popular Democratic Party (France) Christian democratic.
 These parties advocated political liberties, religious liberties, economic reform, and social partnership, policies to support democracy and internationalism.
 The Italian People's Party also advocated for regionalism and proportional representation.
 At the beginning of the Weimar Republic, Adam Stegerwald attempted to reform the Centre Party into a Christian democratic party, uniting Catholics and Protestants.
 In Belgium, the rising workers' movement came to form the increasingly powerful Christian democratic faction of the Catholic Party.
 This period also saw other Catholic parties forming; Bavarian Catholics broke away and formed the Bavarian People's Party due to the Centre Party's participation in establishing the Weimar Republic.
 In Switzerland, Catholics formed the Swiss Conservative People's Party, which, as a party, was divided between three competing demographics; rural Catholics who wanted greater regional independence, Catholic workers who wanted economic reform, and the more conservative groups who opposed democracy.
 Overall, the party was held together by the Catholic faith and anti-socialist and anti-liberal tendencies.
 In Ireland, Fianna Fáil was founded as a Catholic political party.
-Fine Gael, Fianna Fáil, and Labour would all be avenues for Christian democracy in the post-war period.
+Fine Gael, Fianna Fáil, and Labor would all be avenues for Christian democracy in the post-war period.